 Playa Cabeza de Toro

-This beach stays busy year round with local families and resort guests from Dreams Palm Beach Resort, Blue Beach Luxury Resort and Natura Park Resort.
-Although many excursions for snorkeling are available, the main attraction is the Dolphin Explorer.
-Train dolphins to leap over you, snuggle with miniature seals or snorkel with sharks and rays.
+This beach stays busy year-round with local families and resort guests from Dreams Palm Beach Resort, Blue Beach Luxury Resort and Natura Park Resort.
 Proximity to many resorts, golfing and restaurants makes Playa Cabeza de Toro a perfect place to start your day before trying other activities.

 Popular among tourists, Bavaro Beach is well-known for its fun, action-packed atmosphere.
 Browse hundreds of local shops in Plaza Bibijagua and keep your memories alive with souvenirs.
 Locals sell handcrafted jewelry, clothing, coffee and the famous Mamajuana liquor.
 Thrill seekers can ride dune buggies on the beach, parasail or get a bird’s-eye-view of the island from a helicopter.
 Enjoy savory seafood caught fresh right off Bavaro’s shore at Jellyfish Restaurant—it’s also a fantastic venue to say “I do!”